×

 Jim Chavez

-Executive Director, Community College of Denver Foundation & Governmental Affairs
+Executive Director, Community College of Denver Foundation and Governmental Affairs

 * Antwan Jefferson

-WICHE Commission Vice Chair, Associate Dean for EDI and Clinical Associate Professor, University of Colorado Denver
+WICHE Immediate Past Chair, Associate Dean and an Associate Teaching Professor, University of Colorado Denver

 Angie Paccione